vtex/speedbag/README.md

 - `Gruntfile.json` - This is the configuration file for grunt.
 Contains all the build tasks.
 - `remote.json` - The configuration file for [Remote](https://github.com/gadr90/remote), if you need it.
 - `build` - this folder will be created after you run a grunt task.
 	-   `index.debug.html` - this is the same index as generated on the dev task.
 Useful for debugging in production.
+- `deploy` - this folder contains a deploy-ready, commit-hash-versioned folder of your app
+    -   `<git-commit-hash>` - the name of this folder is the hash of your current commit
+    -   `<env>` - this folder contains only the necessary files for referencing your app - in this case, the index is enough

 ------